[ Printer Friendly Version ] [ Report Abuse ]

 “Ok, now we should go,” Sirius said reluctantly.

 Gwen had temporarily forgotten the rest of the world still existed, which happened frequently when Sirius was around, but all those ugly feelings began to resurface as she thought about returning to Grimmauld Place.
-She sighed and looked up into Sirius’ beautiful grey eyes.
-Her hand went up to touch the rose around her neck, and she said,
+She sighed and looked up into Sirius’ grey eyes.
+Her hand went up to touch the raindrop around her neck.

-“As long as you’re around, nothing can be too terrible.”
+“As long as you’re around, nothing can be too terrible,” she said.

 Sirius smiled and said "I’ll always be around, love.”

 A/N: Thank so much for reading!
-Please drop a review!
-It only takes like, 30 seconds :)
+Please please PLEASE drop a review!
+It would mean so much!